Manifest Destiny 2011: Background and performance history

 Following the original productions of Manifest Destiny in 2003 and 2005, Burstein developed plans to stage a revival to coincide with the tenth anniversary of the 9/11 terror attacks.
 He approached the London-based opera company OperaUpClose, who were known for their innovative low-budget stagings of classic operas as well as an interest in new or rare works.
 Working in collaboration with director Valentina Ceschi, Burstein revised the opera for the occasion.
 He himself provided a new quartet orchestration and additional music and also extensively rewrote the libretto, resulting in a significantly different work, which he retitled Manifest Destiny 2011.

 Manifest Destiny 2011 ran for nine performances (including four previews and a press night), opening on 11 September 2011, at the King's Head Theatre, London, and continuing as part of the OperaUpClose repertoire during the same month.

+A recording of the earlier performances was screened in a room in the Houses of Parliament on 25 June 2025.

+An orchestrated version (for single woodwind, horn and trumpet with strings) was performed at St John's Church, Waterloo on 15 November 2025.

 Changes from original Manifest Destiny

 The most prominent revisions in Manifest Destiny 2011 were in the libretto, which underwent significant changes.
 It now drew on fresh developments in contemporary world history including the then-contemporaneous "Arab Spring" and the growing profile of Sarah Palin (who at the time was a potential Presidential candidate).
 The characters of "Mrs President" and "Director of CIA" kept their original roles and functions but also acquired names – "Hillary" and "Carlos Masueda", with the former being portrayed onstage as a character similar to Sarah Palin and with elements of Hillary Clinton.
 Three of the supporting characters from the original opera were removed: the suicide bomber Omah, the Afghanistan-based CIA Man and the Jailer in Guantanamo.
 The latter two roles and their sung material were conflated into the role of Carlos Masueda.

 Within the opera's fictional framework, the notorious "suicide bomb-robing" scene from the original opera was removed entirely.
 An increased emphasis on metaphysical content was added (including references to Gaia theory) and the goddess Theia appeared as a character in the finale.
 Burstein remarked that the overall approach of the opera had now shifted to emphasize the concept of the power of love overcoming violence.
 He has also suggested that Manifest Destiny 2011 is now intended to be the first in a trilogy cycle of operas, which he has referred to at various times as "Revolution X" and "The Flame".

 Burstein also wrote new musical material for the revised work – most notably overtures for both acts and a new finale.